rayh/iSwift/README.md

 And open the link you see in the console, which will start Jupyter, from there you can select `New` -> `Swift`

-## Demo

-You can demo a version of this on binderhub here:

 ## Requirements